-Scholz's Africa visit: desire to strengthen economic ties – DW – 10/31/2023
+Scholz's Africa visit: Desire to strengthen economic ties – DW – 10/31/2023

 African Affairs analyst Emmanuel Bensah told DW that Scholz's visit would solidify investments and enable Germany to hold onto this kind of influence in Africa.

-"I think we are all familiar with how much GIZ over the past ten years and more has supported a lot of engagements around the African Union, ECOWAS and many of the region's institutions," he said.
+"I think we are all familiar with how much GIZ over the past 10 years and more has supported a lot of engagements around the African Union, ECOWAS [Economic Community of West African States] and many of the region's institutions," he said.

 He added that Scholz's meeting with the Ghanaian and Nigerian leaders, the heads of two leading nations in West Africa, should enable him to appreciate the impact such programs are having on real people.

-Germany has also expressed its support of democracy in Africa, and Scholz highlighted this during his visit to the ECOWAS (Economic Community of West African States) secretariat, where he expressed concerns over the high number of recent coups across Africa.
+Germany has also expressed its support of democracy in Africa, and Scholz highlighted this during his visit to the ECOWAS secretariat, where he expressed concerns over the high number of recent coups across Africa.

 Paul Ejime, an international affairs analyst based in Nigeria, explained that having a stable continent furthers the agenda of Germany and the West.